Interaction Pattern Disentangling for Multi-Agent Reinforcement Learning

 \section{Conclusion}

-In this work, we propose a novel approach, termed as OPT, that enables us to take advantage of the factorized interaction prototypes for multi-agent reinforcement learning.
+In this work, we propose a novel interaction pattern disentangling approach, termed as OPT, that enables us to take advantage of the factorized interaction prototypes for multi-agent reinforcement learning.
 OPT follows a restructuring-by-disentangling scheme, where several distinguishable sparse prototypes are generated and then selectively reassembled together for the final focused policy.
-We validate OPT over several StarCraft II micromanagement and Predator-Prey benchmarks, and showcase that it yields results significantly superior to the state-of-the-art techniques in both single-task and multi-task settings.
+We validate OPT over the StarCraft II micromanagement, Google Research Football and Predator-Prey benchmarks, and showcase that it yields results significantly superior to the state-of-the-art techniques in both single-task and multi-task settings.
 To our best knowledge, this paper is the first attempt towards interaction pattern disentangling in MARL.
 In our future work, we will extend our method to design a more lightweight disentanglement framework for the large-scale problem, which is more challenging in terms of the exponential complexity as the number of agents increases.

 [{Proof of the CMI Loss}]

 We propose a conditional mutual information (CMI) objective in the utility network to stabilize the aggregation weights: